IP addresses and cookies

 Access to information

-- You have the right to ask us not to process your personal data for marketing purposes.
-We will inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
-You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data.
-You can also exercise the right at any time by emailing us at email@example.com
+purposes; We will inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.

 The Act gives you the right to access information held about you.
 Your right of access can be exercised in accordance with the Act.
 Any access request may be subject to a fee of £10.00 to meet our costs in providing you with details of the information we hold about you.
 You also have the right to have any inaccuracies corrected in the personal data that we hold about you.